aridevelopment-de/myanimetab/README.md

-# Mytab
+# MyAnimeTab

 **I'm currently rewriting the whole thing in React in a MERN style of things.
-MyTab may be not a browser extension anymore but just a website itself.
+MyAnimeTab may be not a browser extension anymore but just a website itself.
 Wait for updates!**

 Custom Tab Page, made for weebs and osu! players!